The dollar rallied to a three-week high against the euro and a basket of currencies on Wednesday.

 The yen weakened on Monday as risk appetite improved with the rise in oil prices and Japan.

-The dollar rose to a one-week high against a basket of currencies, boosted by hawkish comments by U.S. Federal Reserve officials.
+The dollar climbed to a two-week high against a basket of currencies on Friday.

 The yen fell as investors sold it on speculation that the Bank of Japan could decide to expand its monetary stimulus as soon as next month.